oroinc/crm/README.md

 TODO
 ====

-- add unit tests on repository / listener
+- add unit tests on hasrequiredvalue listener

-- add default_value behavior

 - add is_unique behavior

+- add behavior interfaces and move implements to concret classes (not flexible base one)

 ENHANCEMENT
 ===========